-Defeased Bonds
+Defeased bonds

-At June 30, 2014, outstanding bonds in the amount of \$35,928,000 are considered defeased.
+At June 30, 2015, outstanding bonds in the amount of \$31,639,000 are considered defeased.
 Investments and cash are held in an irrevocable trust with an escrow agent to provide for all future debt service payments on the defeased bonds.
 Accordingly, the trust account assets and the liabilities for defeased bonds are not included in the accompanying financial statements.

-Escrow Asset
+Escrow asset

-The escrow receivable was established to reflect amounts held in escrow by the trustee, created by funds transferred from the Expressway System revenue account for the early retirement of defeased bonds, as required by the 1992 bond resolution.
+The escrow receivable was created by funds transferred from the Expressway System revenue account for the early retirement of defeased bonds, as required by the 1992 bond resolution.
 The Authority has directed the trustee, to the extent possible, to purchase Series 1998 bonds in the open market from these funds.
-During the fiscal year, approximately \$5,600 was paid, reducing Series 1998 principal by \$5,000.
+During the fiscal year, approximately \$18,000 was paid, reducing Series 1998 principal by \$15,000.
 As a result of the Series 2011 refunding, no additional transfers to escrow will occur.